OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 QuantumEfficiency: simulates the quantum efficiency for each channel of a photo-detector, which can be a Photo Multiplier Tube (PMT) or an Avalanche Photo Diode (APD).

+It is possible also take into account the crosstalk of the scintillation light between neighboring crystals.
+The percentage of energy that is given to the neighboring crystals is determined by the user.
+To insert a crosstalk module for corners and for egdes, please use *setXtalkEdgesFraction* and *setXtalkCornersFraction*.

 The command lines are illustrated using an example of a phoswich module made of two layers of different crystals.
 One crystal has a light yield of 27000 photons per MeV (LSO crystal), a transfer efficiency of 28%, and an intrinsic resolution of 8.8%.
 The other crystal has a light yield of 8500 photons per MeV (LuYAP crystal), a transfer efficiency of 24% and an intrinsic resolution of 5.3%

 In the case of a *cylindricalPET* system, the construction of the crystal geometry is truncated for clarity (the truncation is denoted by ...).
 The *digitizer* command lines are::